Platform Comparison · Property Data vs Territory Intelligence

 CoreLogic NZ

 Per-seat enterprise pricing, negotiated per agency.
-Public list pricing is not published, but based on what I have seen across Auckland agencies, typical spend ranges:
+Public list pricing is not published, and the commercial spend typically falls along these lines:

 • Mid-size agencies: often bundled with valuation services